faultfactory/CarND-MPC-Project/README.md

 double throttle_value = out.A[0]*1000/(2500/0.37);
 ```

 This extra step was deemed to be necessary after converting the speed units returned from mph to m/s.
 Position is reported back from the simulator are in meters so this was done to make the model units align.

-The vehicle parameters that matched the measured acceleration also had a drag factor of 0.1 Per an explanation on the Unity forums (https://forum.unity.com/threads/drag-factor-what-is-it.85504/), accounting for drag leads to the following calculation for v(t+1)
+The vehicle parameters that matched the measured acceleration also had a drag factor of 0.1 Per an explanation on the Unity forums (https://forum.unity.com/threads/drag-factor-what-is-it.85504/), accounting for drag leads to the following calculation for v(t+1).

+Since I was trying to get the car around the track as aggressively as possible, I decided to include this as its effect increases as you increase speed.

 ```c++
 // Base Equation: v1 = (v0 + a0 * dt)